Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

 #### Conclusion

-   * I found that there were a number of images which weren't linked correctly - this issue has been fixed for the first release.
+   * In my original mock ups and in my first attemp at building the countdown timer (before any conducted any testing) I included a moving circle track which moved in tandem with the timer.
+I decided to remove this from my design for two reasons, one being that it clogged up the page and the other being that it became too complicated for someone of my experience - this issue has been fixed for the first release.
-   * I found that the contact form email address field was accepting any text and not a valid email format - this issue has been fixed for the first release.
+   * I found that when the timer got to zero if the user clicked the play button again the timer started counting into minus numbers, I added a function which reset the timer and buttons upon reaching zero - this issue has been fixed for the first release.
-   * I found that the contact form phone number field was accepting any text and not a valid UK phone number - this issue has been fixed for the first release.
+   * I found that the time format wasn't displaying correctly so I built a Jasmine test to solve the problem - this issue has been fixed for the first release.